jarvisniu/bu.js/README.md

 Bu.js
 =====

-a javascript 2D library 一个JavaScript的2D库
+a javascript 2D library

-## Content 内容
+## Content

-- shape represent 形状表示
+- shape representation
-- graphic render 图形渲染
+- graphic rendering
-- geometry computation 几何计算
+- geometry computation
-- draw by mouse 鼠标绘制
+- draw shapes by mouse
-- morph 变形
+- morph

-## Code Layout 代码组织结构
+## Code Layout

-`shapes/` represent shapes like circle, triangle 表示圆、三角形等各种形状
+- `shapes/` shape representation and geometry computation algorithm
+- `drawable` other thing like Image, Text etc. that can be drew on the screen except shapes
-`renderer/` render the shapes to the screen 把形状渲染到屏幕上
+- `renderer/` render the shapes to the screen
-`morph/` shape morph 形状变形
+- `morph/` shape morph algorithm
-`reactor/` deal with the mouse logic 处理鼠标逻辑
+- `reactor/` deal with the logic of mouse/keyboard input